jkempf42/kube-volttron/cluster-config/README.md

 the value of the `--node-ip` parameter from `10.8.0.2` to the address on the Wireguard `wg0` interface of the gateway node if you used a different Wireguard numbering scheme.
-Finally, replace the `node-external-ip` parameter with the IP address on the interface with the lowest number as described in the previous section on configuring k3s on the server.
+Finally, replace the `--node-external-ip` parameter with the IP address on the gateway node interface with the lowest number as described in the previous section on configuring k3s on the server.

-Note that that script interpolates any arguments into the command to install, so you can add additional arguments from the k3s agent installation options page.
+Note that any arguments provided to the script are interpolated into the command to install, so you can add additional arguments from the k3s agent installation options page.
 For example, you may  want to add a node label to your gateway node indicating its geographic location and function:

-	--node-label location=International Widgets, Inc., 5601 Speedway Blvd, Tucson, AZ, USA, 85710 --node-label service=electric car charger controller
+	--node-label location="International Widgets, Inc., 5601 Speedway Blvd, Tucson, AZ, USA, 85710" --node-label service="electric car charger controller"

-After the script is done installing k3s, use the commands in the previous section to add your username to the Docker group so you can access the Docker socket without `sudo`.
+After the script is done installing k3s, use the commands in the previous section on server installatoin to add your username to the Docker group so you can access the Docker socket without `sudo`.

 Type: